paulscherrerinstitute/pcaspy/docs/source/tutorial.rst

         server.createPV(prefix1, pvdb1)
         server.createPV(prefix2, pvdb2)

-Note however that the PV base name must not be the same, because ``Driver`` class uses PV base name as its identity.
+Note however that the PV base name must not be the same, because :class:`Driver` class uses PV base name as its identity.